Worldline Review

 Summary

 The largest payment processor in Europe by transaction volume, the #4 globally, and not a serious option for iGaming in 2026.
-The pan-European card acquiring footprint is genuinely best-in-class — 170 countries, deep bank-channel relationships in France, Germany, Switzerland, Italy, the Nordics, plus the post-Ingenico Bambora/Saferpay/ANZ subsidiary network.
-For mainstream regulated retail or travel businesses, Worldline competes credibly with Adyen and Stripe.
-For iGaming, the 2023-2025 compliance crisis (BaFin order against Payone, Belgian police investigation, EIC 'Dirty Payments' exposé, 41% stock drop) has driven Worldline out of high-risk segments.
-New gambling applications outside well-established Tier 1 license holders are typically rejected.
+The pan-European card acquiring footprint is its core strength: 170 countries today (narrowing back to Europe via the 'North Star' refocus), deep bank-channel relationships in France, Germany, Switzerland, Italy and the Nordics, plus the post-Ingenico Saferpay product line.
+Bambora North America (sold to Shift4 March 2026), PaymentIQ (sold to Incore Invest March 2026, €160M) and ANZ Worldline (being bought back by ANZ Bank in H2 2026) have all been or are being divested.
+For mainstream regulated European retail or travel businesses, Worldline still competes credibly with Adyen and Stripe.
+For iGaming, the 2023-2025 compliance crisis (the BaFin order against Payone, the Belgian police investigation, the EIC 'Dirty Payments' exposé, the 41% stock drop) has driven Worldline out of high-risk segments, and new gambling applications outside well-established Tier 1 license holders are typically rejected.

 Strongest Point

 Pan-European card acquiring depth that no other provider in this database can match.
-Direct local acquiring in every Western European market plus Central/Eastern Europe via SIX legacy, ANZ Worldline for Australia/NZ, MAS license for ASEAN.
+Direct local acquiring in every Western European market plus Central/Eastern Europe via SIX legacy, ANZ Worldline for Australia/NZ, and the MAS license for ASEAN.
 Plus 260+ APMs including the full European wallet/A2A stack (Bizum, Wero, Twint, Blik, iDEAL, Bank Transfer by Worldline) and stablecoin settlement via Circle USDC.
 Open-source SDKs across 7 server languages.
 For a regulated European retailer, the geography case is hard to beat.

 Key Limitation